 Very few men complain that there’s a lack of opportunity to appear on daytime talk shows that cater to the housewife demographic.
 Why men can’t have estrogen-free commentary for three-plus hours on a Sunday afternoon is a question yet to be sincerely asked with any collective courage.

 We responded (rather mildly considering the platform) to yet another lame Tweet from Tracy regarding the “crazy” weather in Foxboro prior to the New England Patriots-Tennessee Titans Divisional round playoff game.
-She blocked us.
+The thin-skinned, high-profile CBS sports “analyst” blocked us.